AdaptiveBProcess/DeclarativeProcessSimulation/README.md

 # Automated Generation of Process Simulation Scenarios from Declarative Control-Flow Changes

-This project enables automated training and generation of business process simulation scenarios based on declarative control-flow changes using deep learning (LSTM/GRU) models trained on event logs (in XES format).
+This project enables automated training and generation of business process simulation scenarios based on declarative control-flow changes using deep learning (LSTM/GRU) models trained on event logs (in CSV format).
 It includes modules for training, prediction, rule-based simulation, and end-to-end pipeline execution.

 ---